jasonish/docker-suricata/README.md

 > Note: If `/etc/suricata` is a volume, it will be populated with a
 > default configuration from the container.

+If doing bind mounts you may want to have the Suricata user within the container match the UID and GID of a user on the host system.
+This can be done by setting the PUID and PGID environment variables.
+For
+example:

+    docker run -e PUID=$(id -u) -e PGID=$(id-u)

+which will result in the bind mounts being owned by the user starting the Docker container.

 ## Configuration

 The easiest way to provide Suricata a custom configuration is to use a